Minhao-Zhang/MBTI-Classification/README.md

 I followed the same approach as Ryan et al. (2023) with my own cleaned and much larger dataset.
 I used mostly the same data pre-processing strategy as them, but I used several gradient boosting classifier such as CatBoost, XGBoost, and LightGBM.
 Though my data distribution is different from theirs, the result did not outperform theirs.
-My best F1 score is almost the same as the majority classifier within the tolerance of 0.01.
+My best F1 score is slightly lower than the majority classifier.
 The detailed training and evaluation can be found in [train_model.ipynb](./ml/train_model.ipynb)

 These unseccessful results might be due to the nature of the MBTI classification or it might be the limitation of the traditional machine learning approach.